The Less Talked About Reality of Traveling to Exotic Places + The Best, Most Hearty Salad in the World

 I never went backpacking through Europe, took a year off from college to study abroad, or booked a solo adventure through Southeast Asia.

 In my mind, their adventures were full of beautiful places, beautiful people, hot flings, lovely trains, yummy food adventures, and fully embracing each culture they encountered with ease and comfort.
 They probably also did a LOT of journaling and plenty of morning sun salutations.

 In my mind, their trips were perfect, and they would come home with cool stories, cool new pants, and a cool fucking tan.

 Whoever they were, I wanted cool new pants from somewhere exotic.

 Last week I was walking down a crowded street in Trang, a popular stopover town in southern Thailand for people en route to Bangkok or on their way to the west coast of southern Thailand to island hop.

 As I was walking past a particularly smelly food cart on the side of the road selling fried fish for breakfast, I saw them.

 They were hard to make out at first because of the black car fumes, the smoke from the food cart and the cigarette smoke that was pouring out of a local coffee shop, but as soon as I was past the plume of smoke, I saw them crystal clear.

 Three American girls in their early twenties.
-From afar I could see their bandana wrapped heads, their cute yet rugged sandals, a pair of hiking boots dangling from the side of each of their backpacks, a tie-dye scarf knotted around the strap of their sling bag, and the coolest fucking Thai pants I’ve ever seen.
+From afar, I could see their bandana-wrapped heads, their cute yet rugged sandals, a pair of hiking boots dangling from the side of each backpack, a tie-dye scarf knotted around the strap of their sling bag, and the coolest fucking Thai pants I’ve ever seen.

-I’m pretty sure they had just wrapped up a session of journaling after an hour of meditation and yoga in one of the nearby temples.
+I’m pretty sure they had just wrapped up a journaling session after an hour of meditation and yoga in one of the nearby temples.

 These girls were the epitome of cool backpackers and they could have walked directly out of the picture I painted in my mind so many years back.

 But hold the Orient Express.